-Creating a product from scratch, with a limited amount of time, is something on its own.
+Creating a product from scratch, with a limited amount of time, is something unique.
 Every decision matters.
 I knew from the beginning that there is a hugely competitive market for similar apps.
-For taskly to be even considered among these apps, it needed to be something more.
+For Taskly to be even considered among these apps, it needed to be something more.

-The very first step of this project was to define who are the competitors, it played an essential part of what taskly has become.
-Allowing me to discover what makes the competitors unique, what are their strengths and weaknesses.
-I found that there was no calendar option in competitor's product and decided to use this gap for taskly.
+The very first step of this project was to define who are the competitors, it played an essential part of what Taskly has become.
+It allowed me to discover what makes the competitors unique, what are their strengths and weaknesses.
+I found that there was no calendar option in competitor's product and decided to use this gap for our product.

 Qualitative data collection by user interviews was essential for this project, it was conducted at nearly every stage.

-I began to search the potential users for Taskly.
-Finding their demographics, behaviors, needs and motivations helped during the creation of the product.
-Seeing how it gave me empathy throughout the creation of the app by having a face on a potential user.
-I never truly understood the full potential of personas until later on in the development of the app.
+With the user interviews in mind, I started building the potential users for Taskly.
+Discovering their demographics, behaviors, needs and motivations helped during the creation of the product.
+It helped me get into the actual user's shoes throughout the creation of the app by having a face on a potential user.

-Finding the MVP of the product was necessary to move on to the next stage.
+Defining the MVP of the product was necessary to move on to the next stage.
 I laid out every possible feature and selected only the one that would be essential to the launch of the product.
-I needed to find which product should be built, what problems needed to be solved, and therefore minimized the risk when launching the app.
+I needed to find which features should be built, what problems needed to be solved, and therefore minimized the risk when launching the app.

 Customer chooses products based on the quality of the experience they have with them.
 Being able to visualize a user's journey is essential in determining how to make the flow better.
 Beginning with an end goal in mind, I planned the phases the user would go through.
 The map is meant to be a catalyst, pushing the design to each phase by highlighting the journey and helping identify the opportunities and pain points.